-Sea Turtle (marine turtles) belong to the order Testudines, and the suborder, Cryptodira.
-They are one of the most harmless and fascinating creatures of the marine world.
+Sea turtles (marine turtles) belong to the order Testudines and the suborder Cryptodira.
+They are one of the most harmless and fascinating creatures in the marine world.

-Turtles are known mostly for their hard shells and their important role in maintaining the ecosystem, and their obsession with jellyfish!
+Turtles are known mostly for their hard shells, their important role in maintaining the ecosystem, and their obsession with jellyfish!
 Well, we can assure you that jellyfish are not a surprising factor about sea turtles.
-There are so many surprising facts about sea turtles that will leave you startled.

 Did you know that temperature is the sex-determining factor for turtles?
 NO?!